 [Oh the tangled web of weeds]

-These strong, vibrant shoots were frequently seen leaning upon one another through the warm gentle breezes and the revitalizing late spring rain.
-Happily the two would sway to and fro, their hopes and dreams coursing through every fiber of their being.
-Though they spoke not words, the two seedlings understood each other well and considered themselves very fortunate to have been planted so very close indeed.
+These strong, vibrant shoots were frequently seen leaning upon one another in the cool gentle breezes, and lingering in the revitalizing late spring rain.
+Happily, the two would sway to and fro, every hope and dream coursing through the very fibers of their being.
+Though they spoke no words, these two seedlings understood each other quite well.
+They considered themselves very fortunate to have been planted so close together.

-Panic stricken, sprout lifted his withering leaves with every intention of tearing at the weeds that had ensnared him; but it was no use; there wasn’t an ounce of strength left in him.
+Panic stricken, sprout lifted his withering leaves with every intention of tearing at the weeds that ensnared him, but it was no use; there wasn’t an ounce of strength left in him.
 Even if he could somehow escape this wicked web of weeds, he was so firmly planted in the ground.
 There’d be no escape this day.

-Water poured mercifully over them refreshingly from a large vessel, and then they were given all the nutritional support they needed to continue to thrive and grow.
-Finally they were both rejuvenated by a misty spray which caused Sprouts aphid cling-ons to drop like flies.
-They already felt so alive–ready for the future they’d now been so graciously given, and thankful for the cherished opportunity to be given a fresh start.
+Water poured over them generously from a large vessel, and they felt His mercy as they were given all the nutritional support tthey needed to thrive and grow.
+Finally, they were both rejuvenated by a misty spray which caused Sprouts aphid cling-ons to drop like flies.
+It wasn’t long before they felt alive and revived.
+They were ready for the future they’d now been so graciously given, and thankful for the gift to start afresh.